New Orleans is one of the best places to eat, drink and listen to live jazz, then repeat the next day

 You simply can’t venture to New Orleans without getting your fill of fried chicken, the ultimate comfort food.

 In 1972, Popeyes launched its first store in Arabi, a suburb of New Orleans, selling fried chicken doused with a bold blend of seasoning, which the flavour-seeking locals promptly fell in love with.
-Over the years, Popeyes has expanded overseas and become more creative with the menu – for instance, it launched chicken sandwich in August 2019 and that sent Twitter into meltdown.
+Over the years, Popeyes has expanded overseas and become more creative with its menu – for instance, it launched the chicken sandwich in August 2019 and sent Twitter into a meltdown.

 While Popeyes remains very popular with ten stores across New Orleans, our vote goes to Willie Mae’s Scotch House.
-Here, succulent pieces of chicken marinated in buttermilk and dredged in flour to produce the crispiest skins have been christened as the best in the United States.
+Here, succulent pieces of chicken are marinated in buttermilk and coated in flour to produce the crispiest skins, christened as the best in the United States.
 Established in 1957, this family-owned eatery in the historic neighbourhood of Treme is all about satisfying the soul and goes heavy on the flavour.

 Crawfish Boil – Clesi’s Restaurant & Catering